almostahexagon2/lri/orthography/vimaisojo.md

 Order
 ----
 Consonant order is based on this IPA chart.
-Go left to right, then top to bottom, digraphs are treated as their own letters.
+Go left to right, then top to bottom (mostly), digraphs are treated as their own letters.
 Vowels are listed first, in the order `a,o,i,u,e`.
-Evila-sa created this order on (date).
+Evila-sa created this order on 2025-10-22.
 According to him, this order represents how the word endings are used.

+The full order is (as of 2025-12-21): `p,b, t,d, k,g, c,q, cz,qz, m,n, f,v, s,z, sz,rz, x,h, w,j, l,r`.
+Spaces are added for clarity